 You don't hear a whole lot about public projects in a down economy.
 Then again, you don't hear much about construction -- period.

-The older buildings, among other things, didn't meet modern accessibility rules for public buildings or accommodate multigender Fire Department staffing, according to Minneapolis-based Kraus-Anderson.
+The older buildings didn't meet modern accessibility rules for public buildings or accommodate multi-gender Fire Department staffing, according to Minneapolis-based Kraus-Anderson.
 In addition, structural elements, mechanical systems and the overall lack of space contributed to the decision by St. Louis Park officials to build new.

-The new Fire Station No. 1, at 3750 Wooddale Av., spans 30,700 square feet and includes administration offices, training and fitness rooms, a kitchen, a fitness center and locker room, hose tower, sleeping quarters and eight apparatus bays.
+The new Fire Station No.1, located at 3750 Wooddale Ave., spans about 30,700 square feet, and includes administration offices, training and fitness rooms, a kitchen, a fitness center and locker room, hose tower, sleeping quarters and eight apparatus bays.

-The smaller, 16,760-square-foot Station No. 2, located at 2262 Louisiana Av.
-S., also has administration offices, fitness and locker rooms, kitchen, sleeping quarters and apparatus bays.
+The smaller 16,760-square-foot Station No. 2, located at 2262 Louisiana Ave.
+S. also has administration offices, fitness and locker rooms, kitchen sleeping quarters and apparatus bays.

-Both fire stations feature energy-efficient elements and environmentally sound design.
+Both fire stations incorporate energy efficient elements and environmentally sound design.

-"These are beautiful, state-of-the-art buildings that we hope this entire community take pride in an enjoys for decades to come," said the city's fire chief, Luke Stemmer.
+"These are beautiful, state-of-the-art buildings that we hope this entire community take pride in an enjoys for decades to come," said the city's fire chief, Luke Stemmer, in a statement.

-The Fire Department employs about two dozen full-time employees, including firefighters, administrators and staff.
+The Fire Department employs about 24 full-time, including firefighters, administrators and staff.
 It also employs about 30 paid on-call firefighters.